 In the case of the ACME protocol, the Subscriber initiates a request for a new certificate.
 CAs shall not initiate the process to renew or issue a new certificate on behalf of the Subscriber.
-The process for renewal follows that of certificate issuance per Sections 4.2 through 4.4.
-Those CAs not using ACME shall provide equivalent procedures and shall describe them.
+The process for renewal follows that of certificate issuance per Clauses 4.2 through 4.4.

-4.6.1 Circumstance for Certificate Renewal
+4.6.1 Circumstance for certificate renewal